-2. The second thing is to add milk, yogurt, stock, or half & half to your bread crumbs.
-This technique called a ‘Panade’ and is a combination of a starch and liquid that is mixed into ground meats in order to bind them.
+2. The second thing to prevent a dry Italian meatloaf is to add milk, yogurt, stock, or half & half to your bread crumbs.
+This technique called a ‘Panade’ and is a combination of starch and liquid that is mixed into ground meats in order to bind them.
 By adding liquid to the binder, you keep the cooked protein tender and juicy.

-- Ground Meat: I like leaner cuts of beef like 90:10 for my meatloaf recipe, then the addition of olive oil, eggs, cheese, and half & half doesn’t make the recipe too unhealthy.
-This recipe works with pork, beef, bison, turkey, and ground chicken.
-I like it with turkey, but it is white when you slice it which has the tendency to freak children out.
-And it’s not very pretty for pictures on a food blog either, but that being said, it’s probably my favorite.
+- Ground Meat: Always use leaner cuts of beef like 90:10 for my meatloaf recipe.
+That way the olive oil, eggs, cheese, and half & half don’t make the recipe too unhealthy.
+This Italian Meatloaf recipe works with pork, beef, bison, turkey, and ground chicken.
+Personally, I like Italian meatloaf made with turkey.

 - Onions and garlic: I sauté the onions and garlic in olive oil then let them cool prior to mixing all the ingredients together.
-Meatloaf is only cooked to a low temperature, raw onions and garlic will never cook properly if not sauteed prior to adding them the other meatloaf ingredients.
-This rest of the recipe is so easy, this is probably the hardest part.
+Meatloaf is only cooked to a low temperature, raw onions and garlic will never cook properly if not sauteed prior to adding the other meatloaf ingredients.

 - Eggs: The eggs are what help bind the meatloaf ingredients together.